rbaumgar/monitor-demo-app/application-monitoring.md

 keda-hpa-monitor-so   Deployment/monitor-demo-app   0/1 (avg)   1         5         1          153m
 ```

-Now it is time do the final test!
+Now it is time to do the final test!

-Run on one screen the load generator.
+Run the load generator on one screen.
 Something like:

 ```shell
 $ for i in {1..1000}; do curl $URL/hello >/dev/null 2>&1; sleep .10; done